diegomarquez/game-builder/README.md

     - Add options to create different types of files from templates
     - Button to automatically generate setModulePath calls where needed
     - Code observer to add and remove setModulePath calls automatically
+    - Scan src paths to generate all the sub paths if they exist

 - Use HTML to add some on screen explanation of what is going on
 - Add additional debug drawing to game_object